School of Biological and Marine Sciences

 Field courses in marine biology

 Field work is central to our three marine biology courses.
-We are proud to offer an extensive range of field work activities, both locally, making the most of our privileged location, and internationally, with residential field courses in France, South Africa, Sweden and Portugal.
+We are proud to offer an extensive range of field work activities, both locally, making the most of our privileged location, and internationally, with residential field courses currently based in South Africa, Sweden and Portugal.

 Our field courses are designed by and for Marine Biologists, so that you achieve skills specific to your degree, and immerse yourself in marine biology from the first day.